lpewton/ireland-national-parks/README.md

 ![image](https://user-images.githubusercontent.com/114712846/200460584-c533e47d-133a-49a4-a025-fdc67518eea4.png)

 ## Unfixed bugs:
-* I tried to create a hamburger menu because the navigation bar is a bit small on phone sizes, but due to lack of time and knowledge on Java and Bootstrap, I left the webpage with the small font in the navigation bar.
+* I tried to create a hamburger menu because the navigation bar is a bit small on phone sizes, but due to lack of time and knowledge on Java and Bootstrap, the webpage was left with the small font in the navigation bar.

 ## Deployment:
 * The site is deployed on GitHub pages.
 The steps followed to deploy it are the following: